On the parton picture of Froissart asymptotic behavior: 5. Transparency of the Froissart disk and boost-invariance of cross-sections

-At $Y = y_1 + y_2 \gg 1$ this is much less than the contribution in T that comes from some rare components of the parton wave function in (\ref{gtr}, \ref{trah}), corresponding to the particles states with have smaller transverse sizes and they interact weakly at the same B.~~ These are basically the states containing no \Fd, or \Fd of smaller radius.
-For a collision at the impact parameter $B$ one needs the states in (\ref{gtr}) with $(R(E_1) + R(E_2) < B$.
-It is simple to estimate their probability $w_i$, because these states are basically created by a fluctuations in which the primary soft partons are not emitted at the rapidity intervals $\delta y_1, \delta y_2$,~ close to the colliding particles valent zones, so that $ (Y -\delta y_1 - \delta y_2) r_0 < ~B$.
-This condition is boost-invariant, and the corresponding transparency is \bel{trnof} T \sim w^{(a)} \cdot w^{(b)} \sim e^{-y_1} \cdot e^{-y_2} \sim \exp{( - c_1~(Y - B/r_0))}~~,~~~ c_1 \sim \alpha_s~, \ee and has the same property.
+As follows from (\ref{gabbfu}) and (\ref{trah}) the mean states of colliding \Fd give no essential contribution to $T$ in all Lorentz systems, including the laboratory frame.
+At $Y = y_1 + y_2 \gg 1$ this is much less than the contribution in T that comes from some rare components of the parton wave function in (\ref{gtr}, \ref{trah}), corresponding to the particles states which have smaller transverse sizes so that they interact weakly at the same $\bp$.~~ These are basically the states containing no \Fd, or \Fd of smaller radius.
+For a collision at the impact parameter $\bp$ one needs the states in (\ref{gtr}) with ~$(R(E_1) + R(E_2) < \bp$ in which the \F disks do not touch each other.
+It is simple to estimate their probability $w_i$, because these states are basically created by fluctuations in which the primary \underline{soft} partons are not emitted at the rapidity intervals $\delta y_1, \delta y_2$,~ close to the colliding particles valent zones, so that $ (Y -\delta y_1 - \delta y_2) r_0 < ~\bp$.
+This condition is boost-invariant, and the corresponding transparency is \bel{trnof} T \sim w^{(a)} \cdot w^{(b)} \sim e^{- \delta y_1} \cdot e^{- \delta y_2} \sim \exp{( - c_1~(Y - \bp/r_0))}~~,~~~ c_1 \sim \alpha_s~, \ee and has the same property.

-Therefore, for the collision with such B, we probably do not have a contradiction of the behavior of T with boost-invariance.
+Therefore, ~for the collision of the \Fd with such a ~$\bp$~ one probably can avoid problems with boost-invariance of T~.